MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 ## Set up a trial environment

-1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials (where the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] licenses are assigned).
+1. Go to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/environments) and sign in with the admin user credentials for the trial.

 2. In the Power Platform Admin center, select **Environments**.